 New methodologies for biospecimen collection, processing and analysis are developed in the Tissue Core.
 These methodologies are shared with other Mayo Clinic Cancer Center SPORE tissue cores and integrated with services offered by the Biospecimens Accessioning and Processing Core and the Pathology Research Core.

 Activities in the Tissue Core are closely coordinated with the Pancreatic Cancer SPORE's Clinical Research Core and with the Biostatistics Core to provide a seamless link between clinical annotations and research biospecimens.

-The directors of the Tissue Core are:
+The director of the Tissue Core is:

-The project collaborator is:
+The project collaborators are:

 The Tissue Core also makes biospecimens available to the pancreatic cancer research community to stimulate translational research and improve the prevention and treatment of pancreatic cancer.

 To request access to biospecimens, email Daniel D. Billadeau, Ph.D.